Paddy Chayefsky: Late 1950s

 Chayefsky wrote a film adaptation of his Broadway play Middle of the Night, originally writing the female lead role for Marilyn Monroe.
 She passed on the part, which went to Kim Novak.
 He also commenced work on The Goddess, the story of the rise and fall of a movie star resembling Monroe.
 The star of The Goddess, Kim Stanley, despised the film and refused to publicize it.
 He and Stanley clashed during production of the film, in which Chayefsky served as producer as well as screenwriter.
 Despite her requests, Chayefsky refused to change any aspect of the script.
 Monroe's husband, Arthur Miller believed that the film was based on his wife's life and protested to Chayefsky.
 The film received positive reviews, and Chayefsky received an Academy Award nomination for his script.
 A New York Herald Tribune reviewer called the film "a substantial advance in the work of Chayefsky."

 Chayefsky denied for years that the film was based on Monroe, but Chayefsky's biographer Shaun Considine observes that not only was she the prototype but the film "captured her longing and despair" accurately.

-In 1958 Chayefsky began adapting Middle of the Night as a film, and he decided not to use the star of the Broadway version, Edward G.Robinson, with whom he had clashed, choosing instead Frederic March.
+In 1958 Chayefsky began adapting Middle of the Night as a film, and he decided not to use the star of the Broadway version, Edward G. Robinson, with whom he had clashed, choosing instead Fredric March.
 Elizabeth Taylor initially agreed to appear in the female lead, but dropped out.
 Kim Novak was ultimately cast in the part.
 The film was chosen as the American entry at the Cannes Film Festival, but reviews were mixed and the film had only a short run in theaters.

 The Tenth Man (1959) marked Chayefsky's second Broadway theatrical success, garnering 1960 Tony Award nominations for Best Play, Best Director (Tyrone Guthrie) and Best Scenic Design.
 Guthrie received another nomination for Chayefsky's Gideon, as did actor Fredric March.
 Chayefsky's final Broadway theatrical production, a play based on the life of Joseph Stalin, The Passion of Josef D, received unfavorable reviews and ran for only 15 performances.

 Although Chayefsky was an early writer for the television medium, he eventually abandoned it, "decrying the lack of interest the networks demonstrated toward quality programming".
 As a result, during the course of his career, he constantly toyed with the idea of lampooning the television industry, which he succeeded in doing with Network.